Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

 # Lab: Transforming Data with Mapping Data Flow

-You are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a Data Warehouse.
+You are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a SQL database.

 ## Task 1: open the Azure Data Factory